praveentiru/efp/README.md

 ## Roadmap

 1. Drop 1:
-    * Lexer for excel formulas
-    * Parser for orchestrating lexer
     * Support for all Logical functions
     * Support for all text functions
 2. Drop 2: